 GSN as a member of external communities:

-The GSN was delighted to be invited to join a number of other professional bodies and communities who are signatories to the Joint Statement on the climate and ecodiversity crises.
-This statement is currently being updated, with a new name.
-You can find out more details by following the “Supervision and Our Responsible Horizons” GSN working group.
-This will be discussed on 24th and 25th April 2025, with signatories who have been drafting the new statement, including Rita Symons (EMCC), Anjali Nair (IAC), Brian Lowell French (IAC), Hetty Einzig (AC) and Eve Turner (GSN) along with fellow GSN representatives on the wider signatory team, Anna Brown, Rachael Skews, Anna Casas and Helena Hettinga.
+Our connected GSN community is the “Supervision and Our Responsible Horizons” working group.
+The statement was discussed on 24th and 25th April 2025, with signatories who had been drafting the new statement, including Rita Symons (EMCC), Anjali Nair (IAC), Brian Lowell French (IAC), Hetty Einzig (AC) and Eve Turner (GSN) along with fellow GSN representatives on the wider signatory team, Anna Brown, Rachael Skews, Anna Casas and Helena Hettinga.
+And there were further sessions in July and September picking up the themes that emerged from the discussions.
+Details of the next events on the 18/19 November can be found on the SCC website with free booking.
+The topic is ‘How Coaches can Support the ICJ (International Court of Justice) Advisory Opinion on Climate Change.’

 The full list of signatories are: GSN (Global Supervisors’ Network), AC (Association for Coaching), APAC (Asia Pacific Alliance of Coaches), APECS (the Association for Professional Executive Coaching and Supervision), BPS-DOCP (British Psychological Society – Division of Coaching Psychology), CCA (Climate Coaching Alliance), COMENSA (Coaches and Mentors of South Africa), EASC (European Association for Supervision and Coaching), EMCC (European Mentoring and Coaching Council), IAC (International Association of Coaching), ICF (International Coach Federation), IoC (Institute of Coaching), and the ISCP (International Society for Coaching Psychology).